tydelaney/IllinoisProject/README.md

 10. Add ability to publish draft blog -- DONE
 11. Need to user userManger or Account to get the account of the person logged in into the allblogposts so I can see myblogpost because it doesn't know who is logged in. --DONE

+COlby ideas to fix
+in add comment the bottom comment border is cut off --- minor priority